Background

 The Baltic Sea represents a traffic link of paramount importance for all countries surrounding it.
-At the same time, the Baltic Sea is important for the fisheries industry and represents a unique resource for tourism.
+At the same time, the Baltic Sea has a fragile environment, is important for the fisheries industry and represents a unique resource for tourism.
 The uniqueness and vulnerability of the Baltic Sea is illustrated by its high salinity gradient, its status as an IMO Particularly Sensitive Sea Area (PSSA), and the long water residence time of approx. 30 years.
 Accidental spills of oil and hazardous and noxious substances (HNS) have the risk of significant impact with negative consequences to the entire Baltic Sea environment and the economy of its surrounding countries.

 Project funding